wnt-zhp/drigan/docs/design/coding-standards.rst

 Every story is created in it's own branch.
 Person developing code then adds pull request.
 This pull request must be accepted by someone else.

+When asigning someone with a code-review, please mark your story as ``In Review`` and assign it to this person in JIRA.

 Documentation
 ^^^^^^^^^^^^^